mongoid/origin/README.md

 a new copy with the next selection added.
 This is to not modify the previous queryable in case it needs reuse later on without the additional selection.

-### Notes on sorting options
+### Notes on sorting syntax

-Origin's sort options is not compatible with the 10gen Mongo Ruby Driver out of the box, but is compatible with Moped.
-Internally it is stored as a hash and to use with the 10gen driver you must convert it to a multi dimensional array.
+By default, Origin's sort options are in a format that is compatible with Moped, but not the 10gen Ruby driver.
+(It's a hash vs a multi-dimensional array.)

-        query = Band.asc(:name) # Options: { sort: { "name" => 1 }}
+If you would like the sorting options to be compatible with the 10gen driver, then when instantiating a `Queryable` you'll need to pass `:mongo` as the third parameter to the constructor.

-        [*query.options[:sort]] # Will work with 10gen driver.
+        Queryable.new(aliases, serializers, :mongo)